danilyanedo7/starter-hugo-academic/content/post/greenhouse/index.md

 ## Introduction

 Hi guys, it's been a long time since my last blog, currently I am working on several projects and have no time to write a blog.
 But, today I have such a good mood after having a wonderful discussion about arts with my friends.
 It sparks my interest to show my orchids collection, but before that, I need to show you how I built a home for my orchids and if you share the same love for these flowers as I do, you'll understand the excitement that comes with creating the perfect environment for the orchid collection.
-In this blog post.

 Imagine this: I'm strolling through the forest, admiring the beauty of tropical forest greenery.
 It hits me – why not recreate this magical setting for my orchids?
 How big should the greenhouse be?
 Where's the best spot in my house?
 And how can I make sure my orchids get everything they need?